amd64fox/Uninstall-Spotify/README.md

 # Uninstall Spotify for Windows

-If you're looking to uninstall Spotify from your Windows system, you can use the provided batch script.
+The script aims to fully uninstall the desktop Spotify version.

 ## Usage